sonic-net/SONiC/doc/mgmt/SONiC_NAT_MgmtSupport_HLD.md

 N/A

 # 9 Unit Test
-The following lists the unit test cases added for the north bound interfaces for NAT:
+The following lists the unit test cases added for the north bound interfaces for NAT
+1. Configure (Add/Remove) NAT entries and verify using it's appropriate show command.
+2. Configure (Add/Remove) NAPT entries and verify the same.
+3. Remove all static configurations and verify the same.
+4. Create/Remove NAT pools and verify the same.
+5. Create/Remove bindings between ACL and NAT pools and verify the same.
+6. Configure/Remove NAT Zone value on an interface and verify the same.
+7. Configure/Remove Basic NAT entry aging timeout in seconds and verify the same.
+8. Enable/Disable NAT feature and verify the same.
+9. Configure/Reset UDP NAT entry aging timeout in seconds and verify the same.
+10. Configure/Reset TCP NAT entry aging timeout in seconds and verify the same.

 # 10 Internal Design Information